funderburkjim/testing/schafsandhi_bucknell.md

 ### Comparison implementation

-* For each of the table, a program constructs a corresponding input file
+* For each of the tables, a program constructs a corresponding input file
 ```
 python prep_vowel.py E vowel_test.txt
 python prep_consonant.py E1 consonant_test.txt